anagainaru/ScheduleFlow/README.md

 [![codecov](https://codecov.io/gh/anagainaru/SchedulerSimulator/branch/master/graph/badge.svg)](https://codecov.io/gh/anagainaru/SchedulerSimulator)

 The ScheduleFlow software consists of a series of scripts and classes that offer an API allowing users to create simulation scenarios for online and reservation-based batch schedulers.
-For details on the API or the internals of the Simulator, visit the [wiki](https://github.com/anagainaru/SchedulerSimulator/wiki)

 ### Citation

 If you use the package available here in your work, please refer to the latest release.

 [![DOI](https://zenodo.org/badge/179132255.svg)](https://zenodo.org/badge/latestdoi/179132255)

+## Documentation

+For details on the API or the internals of the Simulator, visit the [wiki](https://github.com/anagainaru/SchedulerSimulator/wiki)

 ### Getting Started